Purico complex: Other

 Purico has been quarried for building materials, and many buildings in San Pedro de Atacama were built from rocks quarried there.
 As of 1984, Alitar was under investigation as a potential source of geothermal power.
 Two sulfur deposits occur at Purico, the first southeast of Cerro Toco and the second at Alitar.
 The Purico deposit in 1968 was estimated to feature 4 million tons of caliche with a grade of 50%, while the Alitar deposit in that year amounted to 1.5 million tons of caliche with a grade of 60%.
 In the 1950s and as recently as 1993, sulfur was mined on Purico and transported by truck to San Pedro de Atacama where it was processed.
 In 1993, production of sulfur amounted to 200 t/month.

-The Purico complex is the site of a number of astronomical observatories, including but not limited to the Llano de Chajnantor Observatory and the Atacama Large Millimeter Array.
+The Purico complex is the site of a number of astronomical observatories, including but not limited to the Llano de Chajnantor Observatory and the Atacama Large Millimeter Array, and an atmospheric observatory that is among the highest in the world.
 In 1998, the Cerro Chascón Science Preserve was established on Purico, which among other things disallows mining in the area of the preserve.
 This Science Preserve covers most of the Purico complex.